50+ UK Business Insurance Statistics 2024

 What is business interruption insurance?

-Business interruption insurance protects you against loss of income during periods when you can’t work normally due to unforeseen circumstances (e.g. building damage).
+Business interruption insurance covers against the loss of income during periods when you can’t carry out your business work as normal, due to an unforeseen event (e.g. building damage).

 Do I need business insurance?

-Knowing how to claim on your business insurance beforehand ensures you’re well prepared to get your business back on track should the worst happen.
+Knowing how to claim on your business insurance ahead of time ensures you’re well-equipped to get your business back on track should the worst happen.

 Do e-commerce businesses need insurance?